How To Waterproof Your Garage Conversion In Rainy Seasons

 So, there you have it: Waterproofing your garage conversion isn’t glamorous, but neither is bailing out your home gym with a bucket.
 Whether you’re in Burbank dodging December drizzles or in Sherman Oaks battling April showers, a sealed space is a happy space.

 Ready to transform that drafty garage into a cozy, dry ADU without the stress?
-Hit up A1 ADU Contractor Los Angeles—we’re the closest thing to a rain god (minus the lightning bolts).
+Hit up A1 ADU Contractor—we’re the closest thing to a rain god (minus the lightning bolts).
 Because let’s be real: life’s too short for wet socks. 🙂

 Got a garage conversion project?
 Contact us for a waterproofing win.
 We serve all of LA—and we answer our phones.